frederic-perez/AmE-dictionary/data/dictionary.md

 __bumper<sup>2</sup>__ _n_ :two::hammer: _The bumpers of vehicles._
 __bumpkin__
 __bumps in the road__
-__bumptious__ _adj_ Crudely or loudly assertive. _Syn_ cocky, forward, arrogant, brash, swaggering, vaunting, pushy _I could hardly believe that the bumptious young suitor I had once turned away had grown into the polite, refined gentleman standing before me._
+__bumptious__ _adj_ :two: /BUMP-shus/ _Bumptious_ describes people who are rudely and often noisily confident or over-assertive.
+It can also be applied to actions or behaviors that show this same attitude.
+Crudely or loudly assertive. _Syn_ cocky, forward, arrogant, brash, swaggering, vaunting, pushy _I could hardly believe that the bumptious young suitor I had once turned away had grown into the polite, refined gentleman standing before me._ _Our host apologized for the bumptious party guest who caused a scene before being asked to leave._
 __bumpy__ _adj_ :two::hammer: _A bumpy ride._
 __bun__ _n_ :two::hammer: _All that on a a sesame seed bun._
 __bunch<sup>1</sup>__ _n_ _Bunches of grapes._